verifiablesoftware/vsw-repo/app/readme/README.md

 ./repo-provision-local.sh
 ```

-when running this, user will be prompted
+when running this, user will be prompted (if the wallet is not existing already)
 ```
 Created new wallet
 Wallet type: indy